Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 What Causes Short Coats?

-The ‘short coat’, or what most German Shepherd owners consider normal, trait is dominant, the ‘long coated’ trait being caused by a recessive gene.
+The ‘short coat,’ or what most German Shepherd owners consider normal, the trait is dominant; the ‘long coated’ trait is caused by a recessive gene.
 The AKC breed standard calls it a medium-length coat.

-- Undercoat: Coat closest to skin, usually dense and made of short hairs.
+- Undercoat: Coat closest to the skin, usually dense and made of short hairs.

-- Topcoat: Also known as ‘guard hairs’, longer hairs that help keep dirt, insects and moisture away from skin.
+- Topcoat: Also known as ‘guard hairs,’ longer hairs that help keep dirt, insects, and moisture away from the skin.

 Very Short-Haired German Shepherd (With Undercoat)